emicklei/gmig/README.md

 Information about the last applied change to a project is stored as a Google Storage Bucket object.

+## Help

+    NAME:
+    gmig - Google Cloud Platform infrastructure migration tool

+    USAGE:
+    gmig [global options] command [command options] [arguments...]

+    COMMANDS:
+        init     Create the initial configuration, if absent. new      Create a new migration file from a template using a generated timestamp and a given title. up       Runs the do section of all pending migrations in order, one after the other. down     Runs the undo section of the last applied migration only. status   List all migrations with details compared to the current state. export
+        help, h  Shows a list of commands or help for one command

+    GLOBAL OPTIONS:
+    -v                   verbose logging
+    --help, -h           show help
+    --print-version, -V  print only the version

 ## Getting started

 ### init [project]